Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Results

 Following the publication of simulation-based recipes for the calculation of \aCO\ by \citet{narayanan11}, the same authors have recently questioned \citep{narayanan12} the reliability of the high gas fractions reported in the literature.
-(Alternative predictions for \aCO\ that make use of the observed relations between \lco\ and \lir\ and \sfr\ and H$_2$-mass are presented in Sect. \ref{sect:XCO}.)
-Various additional predictions for gas fraction evolution based on numerical simulations \citep{dave11, duffy12} or semi-analytical modeling \citep{fu12} are shown in the lower half of Fig. \ref{fig:avfgasevo}.
-Although these predictions generally lie within the range of gas fractions expected in the 2-SFM framework for galaxies located on the main sequence, a tendency for shallower redshift evolution of $f_{\rm mol.}$ in the simulations is ubiquitous.
-Rather than being the consequence of incompatible assumptions for the calculation of \aCO\, these differences compared to the 2-SFM predictions might reflect the well-known problem that both semi-analytical models \citep[e.g.][]{fontanot09} and cosmological hydrodynamical simulations \citep[e.g.][]{weinmann12} tend to produce too many stars too early in the history of the universe, especially in lower mass galaxies.
+(Alternative predictions for \aCO\ that make use of the observed relations between \lco\ and \lir\ and \sfr\ and H$_2$-mass are presented in Section \ref{sect:XCO}.)
+Various additional predictions for gas fraction evolution based on numerical simulations \citep{dave11, duffy12} or semi-analytical modeling \citep{fu12,feldmann13} are shown in the lower half of Figure \ref{fig:avfgasevo}.
+These predictions generally lie within the range of gas fractions expected in the 2-SFM framework for galaxies located on the MS, but -- with the exception of the predictions in \citet{feldmann13} -- they show a tendency for a shallower redshift evolution of $f_{\rm mol.}$ than observed through CO-line flux measurements.
+Rather than being the consequence of incompatible assumptions for the calculation of \aCO\, these differences compared to the 2-SFM predictions might reflect the well-known problem that both semi-analytical models \citep[e.g.,][]{fontanot09} and cosmological hydrodynamical simulations \citep[e.g.,][]{weinmann12} tend to produce too many stars too early in the history of the universe, especially in lower mass galaxies.
 The resulting accelerated exhaustion of gas reservoirs would then likely lead to lower gas fractions than we predict using the 2-SFM approach. \citet{popping12} used a similar, empirically motivated approach as the one proposed here to indirectly infer the gas content of both late- and early-type galaxies at $z$\,$<$\,2.
-Here we show the redshift evolution of $f_{\rm mol.}$ these authors derive for main-sequence galaxies with the stellar masses plotted in Fig. \ref{fig:avfgasevo}.
+Here we show the redshift evolution of $f_{\rm mol.}$ these authors derive for MS galaxies with the stellar masses plotted in Figure \ref{fig:avfgasevo}.
 Their expectations are in good agreement with ours at $z$\,$\lesssim$\,1 but begin to differ from the 2-SFM predictions at higher redshift, probably due to incompleteness in their lower-mass (\mstar/\msun\,$<$\,10$^{11}$) galaxy samples.